academe/Particle/README.md

 echo "Detail=" . $response->getBody() . "\n";
 ~~~

-Don't forget to install Guzzle to run these examples:
+Don't forget to install Guzzle (v6) to run these examples:

     composer require guzzlehttp/guzzle

-Most of the other examples in this class require the Tinker application to be installed.
+Most of the other examples in this class require the Tinker application to be
+installed as the first step.

 ## Implemented Features